HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

     Example valid *type* values include: string, number, boolean, array (when a field is an array of values), and object (when a field references another schema).
 The specification of valid JSON *type* values can be found [here](http://json-schema.org/latest/json-schema-validation.html#rfc.section.6.1.1).

-1. **user-friendly:** A user-facing, readable term/phrase for the metadata field.
+1. **user-friendly:** A user-facing, readable term or phrase for the metadata field.
 The *user-friendly* value will appear in the metadata spreadsheet, be displayed in the Data Browser, and be displayed in the Metadata Dictionary on the Data Portal.

     Example: